juststrings/Haulage-Analysis/readme.md

 Lesser product are on the road compared to the successfully delivered ones

 ## Recommendation
-I will recommend the decision makers to make sure that trucks of capacity 45,000L are always ready to answer clients request since the are the most moved whuch implies that trucks of such capacity will be the most demanded by clients.
+I will recommend the decision makers to make sure that trucks of capacity 45,000L are always ready to answer clients request since the are the most used which implies that trucks of such capacity will be the most demanded by clients.

 [![Product Section](https://user-images.githubusercontent.com/92920156/195021536-05eff087-d244-4d7e-95d1-e0093edb5458.jpg)](https://app.powerbi.com/view?r=eyJrIjoiZDhkMDE3NWUtOTMwZi00NzdkLTk0MGItNzdhZjgzMTI4NDJhIiwidCI6Ijg4ZTlhN2RjLTU2MzMtNGM2Ni1iNjZjLTkyZGY1Y2E3NDhmYyJ9&pageName=ReportSection02c4bbdf9905ef002511)
-![Product section]

 ## 5. The Revenue Section
 Which contains 5 main visuals, 1 cards and 2 slicers